Skip to content

 Restaurant/Food20-25%2-3%0.2%

-Note: Open rates are increasingly unreliable due to Apple’s Mail Privacy Protection, which inflates open rates for Apple Mail users by pre-loading tracking pixels regardless of whether the recipient actually opened the email.
-In 2026, Apple Mail accounts for roughly 50-60% of email opens in many markets.
+Note: Open rates are increasingly unreliable on two fronts.
+Apple’s Mail Privacy Protection pre-loads tracking pixels regardless of whether the recipient actually opened the email, and AI inbox summaries (Gmail’s Gemini, Apple Intelligence) auto-open mail to generate their previews.
+As of mid-2026, Apple Mail accounts for roughly 50-60% of recorded email opens in many markets.
 Focus on click-through rates and conversion metrics as your primary engagement indicators.

 Email TypeAverage Open RateAverage CTRRevenue Impact